 MAC is a community group focused on improving the quality of life in Midtown.

 MAC has been involved with many neighborhood improvement and beautification projects, like purchasing and installing an outdoor bench at the Broad Street Market, installing street banners throughout Historic Midtown, supporting local businesses, working with local officials on community improvements, and much more.

-MAC meets at 6 p.m. on the second Monday of each month at the Historic Harrisburg Association (HHA) building at Third and Verbeke streets.
+MAC meets at 6 p.m. on the first Wednesday of each month at the Historic Harrisburg Association (HHA) building at Third and Verbeke streets.
 Everyone is welcome to attend.
 For more information, contact us via email at email@example.com.